superlinear-ai/my-package/README.md

 To view this app's CLI commands once it's installed, run `my-package --help`.

-To serve this app, run `docker compose up app` and open [localhost:8000](http://localhost:8000) in your browser.
-Within the Dev Container, this is equivalent to running `poe serve`.
+To serve this REST API, run `docker compose up app` and open [localhost:8000](http://localhost:8000) in your browser.
+Within the Dev Container, this is equivalent to running `poe api`.

 ## Contributing